camilodoa/deig/README.md

 pip3 install -r requirements.txt # Install our python dependencies
 ```

+If you'd rather skip straight to evolving images, download [this mnist.h5](https://drive.google.com/file/d/1TUoh30XljT7BZSGSaLzOSmTcH2s_t_xX/view?usp=sharing) and place
+it in the repository's root directory (*this one*).

 #### Java

 When you try to run Quil on your own machine, you need to make sure that you are using an older version of Java.
 I use JDK 1.8.